 5.1 Nominal power of PV modules

 When the power of a PV module is measured in the laboratory or at the factory, this is done under standardized conditions, known as the Standard Test Conditions (STC).
-These standard conditions are determined by the international standard IEC-60904-1.
-These conditions are:
+The power measured at STC is called the nominal power or peak power (P_STC).
+These standard conditions are determined by the international standard IEC-60904-1 as:

 - The light intensity (irradiance) should be 1000W/m² on the whole surface of the module.
 This value is about